Loading your recommendations…

 Discover Durham's Anonymous Ancestors Exhibit

 Just beyond the doors of the Visitor Info Center, you'll find a large panoramic display featuring historic photographs from 1925.
-Portraits of early Durhamites, photographed by Hugh Mangum, are inlaid over the sweeping scene.
-This is your opportunity to think about the people who walked the streets of Downtown Durham and consider their impact on the city we know today.
+Portraits of early Durhamites are inlaid over the sweeping scene.
+All of these portraits were taken by self-taught photographer Hugh Mangum.
+Mangum was born in Durham in 1877, at the beginning of the city's Tobacco boom.
+While he photographed a diverse clientele during the height of Jim Crow segregation with joy and artistry, his work was largely unknown.
+His negatives were stored in a barn on his family farm for 50 years after Mangum passed only to be discovered when the barn was slated to be demolished.
+Now, through Mangum's work, we have an excellent documentation of life in the early 20th century.
+This is your opportunity to think about the people who walked the streets of Durham and consider their impact on the city we know today.

-Read on for more information about the new display, and then stop by the Visitor Info Center to see it in person.
+Read on for more information about the display, and then stop by the Visitor Info Center at 212 W. Main St. # 101 to see it in person.

-2. The old American Tobacco factory is now the American Tobacco Campus, home to restaurants, offices, and lofts.
+2. The old American Tobacco factory is now part of the American Tobacco Campus, home to restaurants, shops, offices and residential buildings.

-3. The portraits inlaid on the panorama were taken by Hugh Mangum, who was born on Main Street in 1877.
+3. The portraits inlaid on the panorama were taken by Hugh Mangum.
 His portraits, including the ones above, showcase Durham's diversity.
 Unfortunately, his subjects' names have been lost to history.
-Learn more about Mangum's photography.

 4. Railroad tracks run west along present-day Ramseur Street.